California Premises Liability Attorney Representing Victims in California

 Seek Representation from a California Premises Liability Attorney

 If you are interested in recovering compensation for a trip and fall on uneven pavement, you should consult us.
 Our California personal injury lawyers provide skillful legal representation to accident victims from our Folsom office, working hard to pursue the greatest possible damages for our clients.
 Our principal previously worked in the insurance industry, giving him particular insight into how insurance adjusters think about various types of injuries that might arise in a trip and fall.
-To obtain a free consultation with a California premises liability attorney, contact us online or call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a California premises liability attorney, contact us online or call Travis Black Law at 916-962-2896.